If you found this page then you already know finding and dealing with a lawyer in Thailand can be a real challenge.

 Costs in Different Fields of Law

-You can find in this section a rough idea what hiring a lawyer costs you in different fields of practice and for different types of cases.
+You can find in this section a rough idea what hiring a lawyer cost you in different fields of practice and for different types of cases.

 Most lawyers in Thailand bill per hour.
 Your costs depend on your case, the law firm you hire, and the seniority of your lawyer.